aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 # BeetleGrass
-A grass that can be cut by Kabbu's Horn Slash ???
+A grass that can be cut by Kabbu's Horn Slash.
 Can either be bound to a [crystalbfflags](../../../Enums%20and%20IDs/crystalbfflags.md) slot which will be dropped, or a list of [items](../../../Enums%20and%20IDs/Items.md) that will dropped alongside the activation of a [flag](../../../Flags%20arrays/flags.md) and [regionalflag](../../../Flags%20arrays/Regionalflags.md) slots.

 ## Data Arrays
 - `data[0]`: The id of the grass sprite to use (NOTE: any other value than the ones below when `data[1]` doesn't apply will cause an exception to be thrown):